MartinWehking/Automating-Legal-Research/README.md

 ## Examples

 Creating a dataset using the default config with all legal texts from [gesetze-im-internet.de](gesetze-im-internet.de).
-Tipp: you can remove unneeded URLs/legal texts from the config in order to reduce the time needed to fetch the data and reduce the computation time of later steps.
+Hint: you can remove unneeded URLs/legal texts from the config in order to reduce the time needed to fetch the data and reduce the computation time of later steps.
 ```
 python tool.py --config=config.json --out=dataset.csv
 ```